freiheit-com/kuberpult/README.md

 Kuberpult also helps you with managing what is deployed *next*.

 ## Purpose
-The purpose of kuberpult is to help roll out quickly yet organized.
+The purpose of Kuberpult is to help roll out quickly yet organized.
 We use it for requirements like this:
 * We have 3 clusters, development, staging, production
 * Any merged changes should instantly be deployed to development.